 It’s essential to plan for course adjustments and communication in order to ensure a smooth transition in the learning space.

-As we transition to remote instruction, communicate with your students right away and often.
-Even if you don’t have a plan in place for your course, communicate with your students as soon as it’s clear that your course will need remote delivery.
-Be clear with them that changes are coming and what your expectations are for near term engagement with the course.
+Communicate with your students often.
+Be clear with them what changes are coming (if any) and what your expectations are for engagement with your course.
 Communication is best done with courses by using the Instructor Systems tool on the Registrar’s website, or by using the Email function of D2L.

 For more info on remote communication with your students, check out this Remote Communication With Your Students Quick Guide.

 Regardless of learning environment a primary concern should be assessing how well students have achieved the key learning objectives and determining what objectives are still unmet.
 It may be necessary to modify the nature of the assessment.
 Offering assessments in a remote setting requires planning given the more limited affordances of the remote environment.

 For more info on remote assessment, check out this Remote Assessment Quick Guide.

 In-class activities and assignments can be facilitated by a variety of the tools provided at MSU.
 Instructions for assignments and activities can be provided most easily in text format (email, D2L file, Word document, etc.).
 Consider using the D2L Assignment Tool as it will collect and store individual submissions and allow students to see that they submitted the assignment.